Themaister/muFFT/README.md

  - Real-to-complex and Complex-to-real in one iteration (typical convolution scenario)
  - Mono convolution, stereo convolution

-The FFTW3 library must be present on your system via `pkg-config fftw3f --libs` when building this.
+The FFTW3 library must be present on your system via pkg-config when building this.
 Note that FFTW3 (as of writing) is licensed under GPLv2+.
-The `mufft_bench` binary falls under licensing requirements of GPLv2 as per FFTW3 license.
+The `muFFT-bench` binary falls under licensing requirements of GPLv2 as per FFTW3 license.